 It’s easy to get lost in the sea of information that’s out there on cross-training for runners!
-Check out Coach Nate’s 6 cardinal rules of cross-training to ensure you’re doing the right exercises for your desired goal!
+Check out Coach Nate’s six cardinal rules of running cross training to ensure you’re doing the right exercises in your training plan for your desired goal!

 It’s important to identify what you want to get out of your cross-training that day.
 If you’re looking for something restorative, yoga is a great option.

 Find a class or an online video to train in a way that restores your body, and improves your core strength, mobility, and breathing at the same time!

 If core strength and stabilization are your main focus, go for some pilates work.
 Pilates is a great low- impact cross training activity to train hip stabilization, and core strength from deep within.

 For a more full-body workout, TRX straps are ideal.
 They definitely still involve your core, but they allow you to get into your arms and legs as well, all while working on balance throughout.

 And if you want a longer workout with a greater stimulus, hit the gym!
 Barbells, dumbbells, and kettlebells are the meat and potatoes of strength training for specific muscle groups, making them vital for us runners.

 Choose which equipment you’ll use based on your level of strength, and start counting those reps!